opensearch-project/documentation-website/_ml-commons-plugin/agents-tools/tools/connector-tool.md

 ## Step 1: Register a connector with an execute action

 The `ConnectorTool` can only run an `execute` action within a connector.
-Before you can create a `ConnectorTool`, configure a connector and provide an `execute` action in the `actions` array.
+Before you can create a `ConnectorTool`, you need to configure a connector and provide an `execute` action in the `actions` array.
 The `execute` action is used to invoke a function at a REST API endpoint.
 It is similar to the `predict` action, which is used to invoke a machine learning (ML) model.

 For this example, you'll create a connector for a simple AWS Lambda function that accepts two integers and returns their sum.
 This function is hosted on a dedicated endpoint with a specific URL, which you'll provide in the `url` parameter.
 For more information, see [Lambda function URLs](https://docs.aws.amazon.com/lambda/latest/dg/lambda-urls.html).